Skip to main content

 Fleet company: A dispatcher answers.
 They may never have driven the route you are booking.
 They relay your details to a driver who may or may not read them before pickup.

-Owner-operated: I answer.
-I know whether your 6:00 AM Logan Terminal E pickup needs extra time because Terminal E curbside closes for construction.
-I know that your Back Bay hotel to JFK on a Friday needs a 1:30 PM departure, not 2:00 PM.
-The conversation at booking is with the person who will execute the trip.
+Owner-operated: The owner answers.
+He knows whether your 6:00 AM Logan Terminal E pickup needs extra time because Terminal E curbside closes for construction, and that your Back Bay hotel to JFK on a Friday needs a 1:30 PM departure, not 2:00 PM.
+The conversation at booking is with the person accountable for the trip — the same person who briefs your chauffeur.

 This matters most when something is unusual — oversized luggage, a multi-stop day, a specific terminal at Hanscom Field FBO.
 Dispatchers take notes.
 Owners build a mental model of the trip while you are still on the phone.